thoom/restup/README.md

       warning:  Color to highlight warning messages.
 Default: :yellow
       info:     Color to highlight info messages.
 Default: :yellow
       error:    Color to highlight error messages.
 Default :red

+    flags:      Default command line options
+      display:  What to display by default.
+                Values: concise, response_only, response_code_only, succcess_only, verbose
+                Default: response_only

     headers:    Hash of default headers.
 Useful for custom headers or headers used in every request.
                 The keys for this hash are strings, not symbols like the other keys